-An occupant is an individual temporarily residing in a property without a rental contract with the landlord.
-They can be family members, relatives, partners, or friends living with a tenant, so they do not have a direct legal relationship with the landlord.
+Depending on the context, the legal definition of an occupant can differ.
+Generally, an occupant is an individual who is physically present in a property to reside or use it without the landlord’s permission or rental lease.
 Their permission to live in the rental unit depends on the tenant who holds the lease, allowing them to stay there.
 For example, Jane Smith is John Doe’s sister.
 She moves into John’s apartment for a few months but doesn’t sign the lease agreement.
 Jane is an occupant.

-Since occupants are not on the lease, they are not financially responsible for the rent, repairs, and maintenance of the property.
+Since occupants are not on the lease contract with the rental owner, they are not financially responsible for the property’s rent, repairs, and maintenance.
 As well, they do not have the same legal rights and responsibilities compared to tenants.
 Occupants can also be people living in a property without the landlord’s permission, such as squatters.

 Some common situations where one can be considered an occupant include: